 For example, https://vsphereA/sdk.

-- Enter your vSphere integrated credentials or your vSphere administrator-level user name and password.
+- Enter your vSphere administrator-level user name and password or instead use your vSphere integrated credentials.

 Provide credentials with permission to modify custom attributes.